tslenter/RSX-RSC/README.md

 ```

 ## 4. RS version 2.0 open for BETA
 This version is based on Laravel and programmed by Ronald Gerits.
-This product is not completed and may have some bugs.
+This product is not yet completed and may have some bugs.
 Feel free to give it a try.
 To install, run the following options with the "rsinstaller" command:
 ```
 First option:
 1) Core installation